-Fitness studios, particularly those who rely on Classpass for all or part of their client base.
-That said, Mindbody has recently expanded its features to appeal to salons, hairstylists, and spas.
+- Fitness, yoga, and pilates studios, particularly those who rely on ClassPass for all or part of their client base.

 - First off, Mindbody is beautiful.
 That’s not surprising considering it’s a brand built for yogis and fitness enthusiasts who care a lot about branding.
-But it’s an added bonus for potential clients who will love the aesthetically-pleasing scheduling app and website search functionality.
+It’s an added bonus for potential clients who love the aesthetically-pleasing scheduling app and website search functionality.

-- Mindbody is definitely built for and targeted at businesses that book classes and workshops, which is to say not salons or stylists.
-We’re curious to see the sorts of features they roll out in 2021.
+- Mindbody is built for and targeted at businesses that book classes and workshops, which is to say… not salons or stylists.

-- Mindbody is also one of the pricier appointment scheduling platforms on the market.
-So, while you’ll get some amazing features, it could definitely feel like a stretch for a small business (or solo stylist) on a budget.
+- Mindbody is a pricier appointment scheduling platform.
+You get some amazing features, but it can feel like a financial stretch for a small business (or solo stylist) on a budget.

 - Built-in marketing tools

-- Option to build your own customizable business app (you can also just list your business on their consumer app)
+- Option to build a customizable business app (or list your business on their consumer app)

-Larger salons, especially those that use Yelp for a large portion of their business and/or salons with multiple employees
+- Larger salons, especially those that use Yelp for a large portion of their business

 - Vagaro was built with scalability in mind.
-This is software that can handle a team of 20 (or 50) as well as multiple locations
+This scheduling software can handle a team of 20 (or 50), as well as multiple locations.

-- One of the most unique features that Vagaro offers is payroll management and clock-in / clock-out capabilities, which should appeal to salons out there with many employees
+- A unique Vagaro feature is payroll management and clock-in and -out capabilities, which appeals to salons with many employees.

-- If you’re a smaller salon or a solo stylist, Vagaro may offer more than you need, which could cause headaches — the more features, the more complicated things get (We recently had a new customer tell us that they switched to Schedulicity because we were more “intuitive” than Vagaro)
+- If you’re a smaller salon or a solo stylist, Vagaro may offer more than you need.
+Remember: The more features, the more complicated things get.

 - One month free trial